raspy135/Qun-synthesizer/README.md

 ### Overview

 Since firmware v1.4, the Qun synth features a Granular synthesis recorder.
-- When you are in Granular mode, sound engine is turned off.
+- When you are in Granular sub mode, sound engine is turned off.
+Once you finish the editing, you can connect the Granular engine's output to AUX L channel.
+It means **Granular engine can be used as one of Oscillator shape**.
+You can assign Granular engine to Oscillator 1, and you still have Oscillator 2.
 - You can record audio from LINE IN or MIC.
 Input sensitivity can be modified by "AUX In Gain" parameter.
 - The engine is basically influenced by Granular synthesis, but the implementation is somewhat unusual.
-- The granular synthesis signal output can be sent to AUX L channel.
-It can be used as one of Oscillator.
 - Pulse Width modulation will change File position (starting position) of the audio.
 That means the File position can be modulated by LFO and others.
-- 4 Modes are available.
-One shot, One shot with time stretch, Repeat, Repeat with time stretch.
+- 4 Modes are available. **One shot, One shot with time stretch, Repeat, Repeat with time stretch**.
 When you are in One shot mode and play note slur, then the playing position won't be reset.
 - With Repeat mode, you can route the signal to OSC1 AUX L only.
 - With One shot mode, you can route the signal to OSC1 AUX L and OSC2 AUX L.
 - You can save up to 4 slots of recorded audio data.
 When you use Preset 0-3 for save, audio data will be saved.
 - Parameters can be controlled via MIDI CC.
 See the parameter start with GRN.
-- If you don't change any parameters, C4 is the original pitch of the audio.
+- With initialized state of oscillator, C4 is the original pitch of the audio.

-A simple setup to use the granular mode:
+This is a simple setup to use the granular engine:

-1. Record audio
+1. Move to Granular sub mode, and record audio.
 2. Adjust parameters in Granular mode
 3. Change GRN mode from OFF to something else.
+It overrides AUX L channel to Granular engine's output.
 4. Go Oscillator parameter page, and select OSC shape to "AUX L"
 5. Play notes